ABusyProgrammer/SudokuGame/README.md

 - Instead of a drop down box to select a number, hoverng over a quandrant will display the options in a circle.
 - When a user enters in a number wrong or doesn't fullfill one of the rules, the quadrant will become red
 - If the user enters in a number correctly and fullfill's all rules, the quadrant will become blue
+- For the numbers that are randomly generated in the cells when the game is opened or refreshed, user's shouldn't be able to modify and edit that cell.
+There should be no selection list for those particular cells.